 Riviera Resort –Â Coming in at only 300 rooms, this is the smallest Skyliner Resort.
 You’ll experience zero to minimal waits at your station.

-Epcot is a quick 10 minutes away.
+EPCOT is a quick 10 minutes away.
 But when heading to Hollywood Studios, you’ll have to get in line behind those from the Caribbean Beach, Art of Animation, and Pop Century.

 Routes